 - fenpropathrin (Danitol 2.4 EC) at 0.2 to 0.4 lb ai/a.
 Foliar application for foliar-feeding phylloxera.
 PHI 21 days.
 Group 3 insecticide.
 Do not apply more than 2 times per season (max 0.8 lb ai/a per year).
 Restricted use pesticide.

 - sodium tetrathiocarbonate (Enzone)-Fumigant; best if used pre-planting or prior to re-planting of a vineyard.
 Consult label for rate and application instructions.
 Multiple treatments per year may be required for good efficacy; be aware that all biota within the treatment zone will be killed.
 Cautionary statements are found detailed on product label.
-Registered for use in Washington and Oregon, only.
+Registered for use in Washington and Oregon but not Idaho.

 - spirotetramat (Movento) at 0.10 to 0.13 lb ai/a.
 Apply with a high-quality adjuvant.
 Ensure there is adequate foliage to enable absorption into tissues.
 PHI 7 days.
 Allow 30 days between applications.
 Do not exceed 0.2 lb ai/a per season.
 Group 23 insecticide acts as a systemic to control phylloxera adults and larvae.

-- thiamethoxam + chlorantraniliprole (Voliam Flexi) at 0.155 la ai/a.
+- thiamethoxam + chlorantraniliprole (Voliam Flexi) at 0.11 lb ai/a.
 PHI 14 days.
 Do not apply more than 2 applications per season (not to exceed 0.109 lb ai/a of thiamethoxam or 0.2 lb ai/a of chlorantraniliprole per season).
 Allow 14 days between applications.
 Groups 4A and 28 insecticides.

-For more information, see: OSU Extension publication EC 1463, Grape Phylloxera: Biology and Management in the Pacific Northwest (https://catalog.extension.oregonstate.edu/ec1463).
+Grape Phylloxera: Biology and Management in the Pacific Northwest. https://catalog.extension.oregonstate.edu/ec1463.